-PhD Students should also review the Checklist for Doctoral Dissertations from the Graduate School website for additional Graduate School requirements: http://gradschool.rgp.ufl.edu/editorial/introduction.html .
+Ph.D. students should also review the Checklist for Doctoral Dissertations from the Graduate School website for additional Graduate School requirements.

-3.7.7.
-Dissertation Defense Retakes
+3.9.7 Dissertation Defense Retakes

 Only one retake is permitted.
 All retakes should be scheduled as soon as possible, depending on the recommendations and conditions outlined in the NO PASS vote.
 This is typically within 2-3 months, but no longer than 6 months, after the original examination.
-If a second NO PASS is given or if the examination is not retaken within 6 months, the student may elect to transfer to the MS program, as they will be dismissed from the PhD program.
+If a second NO PASS is given or if the examination is not retaken within 6 months, the student will be dismissed from the Ph.D. program.
+The student may elect to transfer to the M.S. program.